 Here's a straight comparison:

-| Factor | Outright Sale | Joint Venture | |---|---|---| | Liquidity | Immediate at closing | Deferred — paid at certificate of occupancy or sale of completed unit(s) | | Tax event | One-time capital gains at closing | Can sometimes be structured to defer; consult your CPA | | Upside potential | Fixed at negotiated price | Variable — higher ceiling, but not guaranteed | | Complexity | Low | High — operating agreements, decision rights, draw schedules | | Timeline | 30–60 days typical | 18–30 months from agreement to final payout | | Control | None after closing | Partial — depends on structure | | Risk | Minimal post-closing | Real — entitlement delays, cost overruns, market shifts | | Best for | Owners wanting certainty, liquidity, estate simplification | Owners with low basis, no immediate cash need, appetite for upside |
+| Factor | Outright Sale | Joint Venture | |---|---|---| | Liquidity | Immediate at closing | Deferred — paid at certificate of occupancy or sale of completed unit(s) | | Tax event | One-time capital gains at closing | Can sometimes be structured to defer; consult your CPA | | Upside potential | Fixed at negotiated price | Variable — higher ceiling, but not guaranteed | | Complexity | Low | High — operating agreements, decision rights, draw schedules | | Timeline | As little as 10 days, or on your schedule | ~6 months demolition to sale-ready (total timeline varies) | | Control | None after closing | Partial — depends on structure | | Risk | Minimal post-closing | Real — entitlement delays, cost overruns, market shifts | | Best for | Owners wanting certainty, liquidity, estate simplification | Owners with low basis, no immediate cash need, appetite for upside |

 That table is accurate but it flattens a lot.
 Let me add some texture.